1995 Japanese Formula 3000 Championship

 The 1995 Japanese Formula 3000 Championship was scheduled over 9 rounds and contested over 8 rounds.
 16 different teams, 26 different drivers, 3 different chassis and 3 different engines competed.

+This was the last season of the Japanese Formula 3000 Championship as the main single seater racing category in Japan.
+It was replaced in 1996 by the Japanese Formula Nippon Championship.